JonesPwns/powershell-incident-response/README.md

 # Powershell-Incident-Response-Cheatsheet
-List of PowerShell commands for Windows Incident Response
+List of PowerShell commands for Incident Response on Windows machines.